 Step 6: Add Authorized Users

 Now that you have your business credit card, you can request additional employee cards and add authorized users.
-This helps your team members take care of some of the business spending for you so you can focus on other aspects of your company.
+This helps your team members take care of some of the business spending for you.
+That way you can focus on other aspects of your company.

 Once you know the steps for getting the most out of your business credit card, it’s time to get started.
-Make sure to watch your membership rewards regularly and keep an eye out for perks like TSA discounts, gift cards, airport lounge access and more.
+Make sure to watch your membership rewards regularly.
+Keep an eye out for perks like TSA discounts, gift cards, airport lounge access and more.